Algebraic groups over free and hyperbolic groups: Homogeneous varieties

 There are very many other test elements in a free group \cite{SnopceTanushevski_asymptotic}.
 In particular, there exist test elements $c$ for which $\bar \bbF_n$ is a rigid vertex of the amalgam $\bbF_n *_c \bar\bbF_n$ (take a test element $c$ whose cyclic reduction contains all subwords of length 3 and apply \cite{CaMa_virtual}).
-In this case, $\Aut_\Gamma(L_V)$ still acts freely and transitively on $V$, but it is virtually cyclic.
+This implies that the splitting $L_V=\bbF_n *_c \bar\bbF_n$ is the JSJ decomposition of $L_V$ with $\bar F_n$ a rigid vertex group.
+It follows that the group generated by the Dehn twist along $c$ has finite index in $\Aut_\Gamma(L_v)$.
+In particular $\Aut_\Gamma(L_V)$ is virtually cyclic and as above, the action of $\Aut_\Gamma(L_V)$ on $V=\HOM$ is free and transitive.